0xcharly/nix-config/README.md

 ### `nix-darwin` setup

-I share some of my Nix configurations with my Mac host and use Nix to manage _some_ aspects of my macOS installation, too.
+I share some of my Nix configurations with my Mac host and use Nix to manage _most_ aspects of my macOS installation, too.
 This uses the [nix-darwin](https://github.com/LnL7/nix-darwin) project.
-I don't manage _everything_ with Nix, for example I don't manage apps, some of my system settings, Homebrew, etc. I plan to migrate some of those in time.
+I don't manage _everything_ with Nix yet, in particular I don't manage apps.
+I plan to migrate some of those in time.
+My system settings, Homebrew, etc. are however already managed by Nix.

 To utilize the Mac setup, first install Nix using some Nix installer.